Keep Furniture Away from the Wall

 Get Water Damage Repaired Right Away

 There is always a chance that a pipe bursts and your walls get damaged.
-Sometimes, the damage is not discovered right away, and it can significantly damage your walls, causing mold and bacteria to grow.
+Sometimes, the damage is not discovered immediately, and it can significantly damage your walls, causing mold and bacteria to grow.
 If you discover water damage after you have a plumber make repairs to your pipes, it is crucial that you have your drywall repaired as quickly as possible.

 Get Drywall Repaired Right